I grew up eating Mapo Tofu all the time—specifically the Japanese version, known as mābō dōfu.

-As I got older though, I grew to love the bold flavors of the original Szchuan-style mapo tofu!
-The kind with a spicy kick, deep umami, and that signature numbing spice.
-This version leans closer to that Chinese classic, but with a few nutritious upgrades.
+As I got older though, I grew to love the bold flavors of the original Szechuan-style mapo tofu!
+The kind with a spicy kick, deep umami, and signature numbing spice.

-This Veggie-Packed Mapo Tofu is a nourishing twist on the original, loaded with hidden vegetables while still keeping everything that makes the dish delicious.
+It’s loaded with hidden vegetables while still keeping everything that makes the dish delicious.
 Finely chopped onions, juicy tomatoes, sweet carrots, and crunchy bean sprouts blend seamlessly into the sauce.
 These additions bring in extra nutrients and texture without diluting the flavor profile.
-It’s still the same comforting dish I grew up with… just a little more vibrant and filling.

-Ground pork adds richness, but you can also use lean ground beef for a slightly healthier option.
+Ground pork adds richness, but you can also use other ground meats.
 Either way, the tofu remains front and center, soft and silky against the bold sauce and veggie mix.
 Served over steamed rice, it’s the kind of meal that feels both nostalgic and fresh – and one you can feel good about eating.

-This bold and flavorful sauce brings classic Mapo Tofu to life—here’s a quick rundown of each ingredient and what it adds to the dish:
+Here’s a quick rundown of each ingredient of Mapo Tofu sauce, and what it adds to the dish:

 - Doubanjiang (chili bean paste): Pictured – a salty, spicy fermented bean paste that’s the foundation of classic Mapo Tofu flavor.